victorts1991/victorts1991/README.md

 ## Hello there, I'm Victor.

-Fullstack Software Engineer with +14 years of experience, specialized in Node.js (+4 years), React.js (+6 years), CI/CD (+4 years), AWS (+3 years) and Kubernetes (+4 years), with experience in the Information Technology, Education, Property Security and Transportation/Logistics industries.
+Frontend Software Engineer with +14 years of experience, specialized in React.js (+6 years), React Native (+4 years), Next.js (+2 years), CI/CD (+4 years) and Kubernetes (+4 years), with experience in the Information Technology, Education, Property Security and Transportation/Logistics industries.

 Among the highlighted projects:

-- Real-Time Incident Notification System: Developed with Node.js, React.js and Firebase Firestore, this system reduced the team's incident response time by 70% and improved problem resolution by 50%;
+- Real-Time Incident Notification System: Architected and developed the user interface (UI) using React.js, focusing on a real-time, low-latency experience (via Firebase Firestore integration).
+The UI's performance and clear data visualization were essential in reducing the team's incident response time by 70% and increasing problem-solving effectiveness by 50%;
-- Activity Tracking and Patrol Microservice (Nicbrain): Developed with Node.js, NestJS and MongoDB, to isolate this high-demand functionality, which generated excessive cloud costs.
-This optimization resulted in a 20% reduction in cloud costs, by reducing the processing power of the main Kubernetes cluster and ensuring scalability via a cluster dedicated to the microservice created;
+- Web Portal Performance Optimization (Next.js): Provided technical leadership for the migration of a legacy web portal to Next.js, resulting in a significant improvement in Core Web Vitals and boosting the application's SEO score by 35%.
+Optimized the Time to Interactive (TTI) by 2 seconds using Server-Side Rendering (SSR) to deliver a superior user experience;

-My DevOps experience includes Docker and Kubernetes, with proficiency in AWS and GCP environments, and CI/CD mastered via GitHub Actions, GitLab CI, Cloud Build and Bitrise.
-In addition, I am a proactive and innovative professional, with strong adaptability and problem-solving skills, always seeking the best solutions to complex challenges.
-My experience with Generative AI, including the use of tools such as OpenAI, allows me to explore new technological frontiers and innovative approaches.
+My extended experience in CI/CD, Docker and Kubernetes (AWS/GCP) allows me to operate as a full-cycle Frontend engineer, understanding the application's lifecycle from development to deployment and observability.
+I am a proactive and innovative professional who explores technologies like Generative AI (OpenAI) to optimize development processes and approaches.

-- Technologies: React.js, Next.js, React Native, Redux, Javascript, Typescript, Jest, Node.js, NestJS, Python, Flask, OpenAI, JWT, Git, Docker and Kubernetes;
+Technologies: React.js, Next.js, Tailwind CSS, React Native, Redux, Javascript, Typescript, Jest, Python, Flask, OpenAI, JWT, Git, Docker and Kubernetes;
-- Google Cloud: GKE, Cloud SQL and Cloud Build;
+Google Cloud: GKE, Cloud SQL and Cloud Build;
-- AWS: EKS, RDS, S3, Api Gateway, Lambda, Redshift and Glue;
+AWS: EKS, RDS and S3;
-- Databases: PostgreSQL, MongoDB, Realtime Database and Firestore;
+Databases: PostgreSQL, MongoDB, Realtime Database and Firestore;
-- CI/CD: Github Actions, Cloud Build, Gitlab CI and Bitrise;
+CI/CD: Github Actions, Cloud Build, Gitlab CI and Bitrise;

 --------------------------------